Use the checklist, below, to prepare for a consultation about Arizona Probate: Probate in Arizona

 The above “reasonable fees” are for ordinary legal services only and do not include such things as will contests, contested claims, tax advice and ancillary administration.

-In Arizona, it used to be necessary to obtain an “Estate Tax Waiver” from the Arizona Department of Revenue in order to clear title to real property, including joint tenancy property.
-An Estate Tax Waiver is obtained by preparing a Report of Personal Representative of Decedent and supplying the Department of Revenue with information about the decedent’s estate.
-Once a waiver is obtained, it may have to be recorded in each county where the decedent owned real property.
+In Arizona, it previously was necessary to obtain an “Estate Tax Waiver” from the Arizona Department of Revenue in order to clear title to real property, including joint tenancy property.
+An Estate Tax Waiver was obtained by preparing a Report of Personal Representative of Decedent and supplying the Department of Revenue with information about the decedent’s estate.
+Once a waiver was obtained, it was often recorded in each county where the decedent owned real property.
 An Estate Tax Waiver is no longer required.

 There are a number of alternatives, even after a person has died.
 Depending upon the size of the estate, the manner in which title was held, and the type of asset involved, it may be possible to transfer title without the need for a probate.
 A competent attorney can advise you about when probate is required and when it is not necessary.